artefactual/atom-docs/user-manual/import-export/oai-pmh.rst

 ..
 TIP::

    Setting not taking effect?
-In some cases, a system administrator with access to the command-line may have to restart your webserver and php-fpm for the changes to take effect.
+In some cases, a system administrator with access to the command-line may have to restart your web server and php-fpm for the changes to take effect.
 We also recommend clearing the application cache.
 If you are using our recommended installation configuration (see:
    :ref:`installation-ubuntu`) such as Nginx for your web server, you can restart